Some Poor Sap Just Got Totally Owned On Twitter... By Hamburger Helper

 The Helper glove has no love for misogynistic tweets.

-Some rando on Twitter attempted to dish out dating advice to woman, claiming that preparing Hamburger Helper “doesn’t make you wife material.”
+Some rando on Twitter attempted to dish out dating advice to women on Monday, claiming that “knowing how to mix Hamburger Helper doesn’t make you wife material.”

-Nashville-based “aspiring agent” Chris wrote:
+Chris, a Nashville-based “aspiring agent,” wrote:

 Hamburger Helper ― or, as the brand is known these days, just Helper ― wasn’t having it.